For 3-years old through School-Aged Children

 It’s how they naturally learn about themselves and the world around them.
 Play is how children build relationships, develop their brains, and explore life's challenges.

 Play therapy meets children at their developmental level.
 It helps them to learn in ways that they can understand and embrace.
 It gives them a more comfortable way to express themselves when words aren’t easily shared.

-I am a Certified Synergetic Play Therapist and a Registered Play Therapist (RPT).
+I am a Certified Synergetic Play Therapist and a Registered Play Therapist Supervisor (RPT-S).
 I have extensive training in using the therapeutic powers of play to work with children’s brains and nervous systems.
 I teach children to connect their mind, body, and emotions—in other words, mindfulness.
 Through play therapy, I help children learn how to access their whole brain during hard times.

 What can children learn through play therapy?